LucoDevro/cfoldseeker/docs/guide/install.rst

 Conda (recommended)
 -----------------------

-This is the recommended and most straightforward way to install CAGEcleaner.
+This is the recommended and most straightforward way to install cfoldseeker.
 It should work on any Linux or MacOS system.
 Create a fresh conda environment as well to keep it from meddling with your other tools.
-You can install CAGEcleaner either directly from Bioconda
+It is directly installable from Bioconda

 .. code-block:: bash

-	conda create -n cagecleaner -c bioconda -c conda-forge cagecleaner
+	conda create -n cfoldseeker -c bioconda -c conda-forge cfoldseeker

 or by using the conda `yml` environment file in this repo.